AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

 On the **Active Config** tab, you can view the mesh configuration for the currently active mesh.
 If you have not successfully deployed a mesh, the **Config** tab displays the latest mesh configuration file that you uploaded.

+### API playground

+The developer console user interface provides a GraphQL Playground for testing your mesh.
+Click the **Open Playground** button to open a Yoga GraphiQL client in your browser.

+If you have introspection enabled, you can use the **Documentation Explorer** to view the schema for your mesh.

 ### Deployment history

 On the Deployment History tab, you can view the history of your mesh deployments.